 At Augsburg the philosophy major is founded upon the principle that philosophy is best learned at the feet of the masters.
-Therefore, the core of the major consists of four courses in the history of philosophy leading from the ancient Greeks and Romans, through the Medieval and the Renaissance periods to Modernity.
+Therefore, the core of the major consists of four courses in the history of philosophy leading from the ancient Greeks and Romans, through the Medieval and the Renaissance periods to the present.
 In these courses students are taught how to read, understand, and criticize the great texts of the finest minds in Western civilization.
-In addition, majors are expected to prepare themselves in the discipline of philosophy by taking the various seminars which the department offers as well as exploring the opportunities to study tutorially with the individual members of the Philosophy faculty.
+In addition, majors are expected to prepare themselves in the discipline of philosophy by taking the various seminars which the Department offers, as well as exploring the opportunities to study tutorially with the individual members of the Philosophy faculty.

 This major has been carefully planned so that students can easily supplement the study of philosophy with other studies.
-Majors are educated with the demands of further graduate study in mind.
-However, many philosophy majors plan to go on to other professional studies such as law or medicine.
-Many enter the market place, feeling that the study of philosophy has given them the ability to think critically in all areas of human affairs.
+Though some majors go on to graduate school in philosophy, most use the major to prepare for other professional studies such as law, medicine, or Christian ministry.
+Many enter the market place, feeling that the study of philosophy has given them the ability to think critically.